 By choosing to own less and developing a few simple habits to keep our home tidy and clutter-free, I don’t need to spend so much of my time and energy on housework and managing “stuff”.
-Instead, I can use that time and energy to connect with my family.
+Instead, I can quickly and easily keep our home tidy and clean.
+Then use the time and energy I freed up by having less stuff to manage to connect with my family.

 This is one example of how decluttering is important for self-care for me.
 Owning less gives me the time, space, energy and freedom to feel better in my home while still showing up for myself and my family in the ways I want to.